blister-pack/odinproject_javascript_course/README.md

 - Apparently using the height property in the container that is supposed to wrap messes up the wrap somehow and I cannot define the containers height that way.
 The images would get cut.
 So instead I have to define the height of the image containers.
 And it only took me about 1.5 hours to figure it out.
 Great :)
 - Also solved the problem with the spacing between the thumbnails.
 Apparently the flex property was making the cards expand and keeping me from resizing as I wished to.
 Took me a while to figure it out.
 - Don't really understand the difference between min-height and height in the body defined through CSS

+--23/03/2024
+- Published my website
+- Got started on Javascript.
+What a weird programming language.

+--24/03/2024
+- Continuation of the Javascript studies.